Quantification

 Extract Signal

-The next step in quantification requires you to extract edge intensities from the spectrum, while you disregard the underlying background intensity.
+The next step in quantification requires extracting edge intensities from the spectrum while disregarding the underlying background intensity.

 Extract signal for EELS quantification

-To separate the edge intensity, you will need to fit, extrapolate, and then subtract a background model.
-It is important to consider the following items when you perform this critical extraction step:
+To separate the edge intensity, you must fit, extrapolate, and subtract a background model.
+It is essential to consider the following items when you perform this critical extraction step:

 • Which background model should I use?